Memberstack/eslint-config/README.md

 # ESlint Config
 A set of common rules for all TypeScript repositories.
+This module also comes with Prettier to assist with code formatting.

 ## Installation
 This project can be installed as a dependency through GitHub: